(Last Updated on : 11/07/2018)

 (Hajj) is the pilgrimage to the Kaba at Mecca which a Muslim should make, if possible, at least once in his lifetime.

 Apart from the five pillars, an important part of the practice of Islam is the prohibition of wine and pork.
 Wine symbolizes confusion and error whereas pork is a symbol of uncleanliness and sin.
 Gambling and usury are also forbidden by Islamic law.

 Worship in Islam

-Muslims worship in the mosque and outside every mosque, or just within the entrance is a place where worshippers can remove and leave their shoes.
-There is also a place where Muslims can carry out the ritual washing required prior to a prayer offering.
+Muslims worship in the mosque and outside every mosque.
+A ritual of washing required prior to a prayer offering.
 The principal hall of a mosque is a plain enormous room, largely free from furniture.
+Islamic prayers

-Islamic prayers are referred to as Namaz.
-In Islamic tradition, Namaz should be read five times each day.
-Muslims are of the faith that prayer helps stop the mind from wandering into the materialistic world and it also to remember the divine rules of conduct.
-Islamic fasts are also integrally linked to religious rites and rituals.
+.
 According to Islam, observing fasts during Ramazan helps in purifying the mind and removing one's sins.
-A Muslim who observes fast for the whole month of Ramazan not only gains his physical fitness, but also much more spiritually.
+A Muslim who observes fast for the whole month of Ramadan not only gains his physical fitness, but also much more spiritually.

 The only important 'division' within Islam is the one between Sunni Sect